prakash-u/react-redux/README.md

 * [webpack-isomorphic-tools](https://github.com/halt-hammerzeit/webpack-isomorphic-tools) to allow require() work for statics both on client and server
 * [Jest](https://facebook.github.io/jest/) and [mocha](https://mochajs.org/) to allow writing unit tests for the project.

 I cobbled this together from a wide variety of similar "starter" repositories.
-As I post this in June 2015, all of these libraries are right at the bleeding edge of web development.
+All of these libraries are right at the bleeding edge of web development.
 They may fall out of fashion as quickly as they have come into it, but I personally believe that this stack is the future of web development and will survive for several years.
 I'm building my new projects like this, and I recommend that you do, too.

 ## Features